 **Helpful tips and common mistakes

 Just like Thanksgiving leftover sandwiches, this creation combines the best of Christmas dishes to make one tasty meal.
-If you didn’t prepare the beer braised brisket, you can prepare it just for this sandwich, it’s well worth it!
+If you didn’t prepare the beer-braised brisket, you can prepare it just for this sandwich, it’s well worth it!
 Follow the steps on the recipe up to step 2, up to the point where you braise for 4 hours.
-Rather than chilling the brisket for the next day, shred the meat the day of.
+Shred the meat and use for your sandwich.

 Now that you have your beef and onion jam, half of the sandwich is already done!
 Just top with the sauteed cherry tomatoes, provolone and leftover mushroom bruschetta.
 If you rather skip the mushroom bruschetta, simply saute sliced mushrooms and it will be just as tasty.

 This braised brisket sandwich is the king of all leftover sandwiches!
 The brisket is incredibly tender already but paired with tart tomatoes, sweet onion jam, savory mushrooms and a melted slice of cheese…I drool just thinking about it!
 If you didn’t prepare the dishes required to make this sandwich, I suggest you prepare them just to make this creation, it’s worth it!

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.